This page was updated on January 7, 2021.

 CASRI serves as a primary example of a project with regional scope—partners have a common goal of restoring historic red spruce and northern hardwoods across the high-elevation landscapes of Central Appalachia.
 Situated in the heart of this region, West Virginia serves as ground zero for many of the projects that have taken place since the group’s inception in 2009.

-“It’s incredible how many trees have been planted so far,” Powell says of the 836,062 accounted for as of November 2018.
-“But plantings are just one component.”
+“It’s incredible how many trees have been planted so far,” Powell says, "but plantings are just one component.”

 Other on-the-ground activities, such as tree thinning, also are helping to give Mother Nature a nudge, and providing opportunities for spruce to once again flourish in places it would have historically.
-Since 2004, over 2,000 acres of spruce have been “released” from hardwood competition through tree thinning, allowing them to grow into the forest canopy and begin producing seeds.
+Since 2015, over 3,000 acres of spruce habitat has been created, allowing the spruce trees to grow into the forest canopy and begin producing seeds.

 Minney says he’s uplifted by the motivation of partner organizations and determination of on-the-ground workers like the Conservancy’s field crews.

 “It’s impressive to see everyone come together around this common cause and focus on restoration efforts that cross borders to really make a difference—in everyone’s backyards.”